MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 ## Updates

 PowerToys uses an auto-updater that checks for new versions when the app is running.
 If enabled, a toast notification will appear when an update is available.
-Updates can also be checked for manually from the PowerToys Settings menu under the General tab.
+Updates can also be checked for manually from the PowerToys Settings menu under the General page.

 ![PowerToys Update](../images/powertoys-updates.png)